jonruttan/jonruttan.github.io/_posts/2024-06-30-turtle-geometry-0.2-turtle-procedure-notation.md

 The syntax is _so_ simple that it requires almost no attention.

 A few library functions are discussed in Appendix A, but most of it is focused on language constructs.
-The Racket counterparts need to be determined before tackling the rest of the book, so that is the aim of this section.
+Their Racket counterparts need to be determined before tackling the rest of the book, so that is the aim of this section.

-### Basic Operations and Data Types
+## Basic Operations and Data Types

 > …addition, subtraction, multiplication, division (denoted `/`), and exponentiation (denoted `↑`).
 These obey the usual precedence conventions;